mikenotfound/maplecroft-tech-test/README.md

 ---
 **Note**

 For each task please provide some simple unit tests.
-We don't expect all edge cases to be covered.
+We do not expect all edge cases to be covered.

 ---